g13013/broccoli-compass/README.md

 * **compassCommand**: Command to execute compass.
 Default to `compass`.
 * **ignoreErrors**: If set to `true`, Broccoli will only print the error instead of raising an exception.
 Default to `false`
+* **exclude**: list of glob patterns used to exlude files when copying files from source to destination folder after compile.

 ##### Compass Options